 Category: Gaming

-‘Knives out’ is one of the most popular battle royale game in Japan, developed and run by etEaseGames.
+‘Knives out’ is one of the most popular battle royale games in Japan, developed and run by etEaseGames.
 This campaign used popular Japanese gaming influencers such Hajime, also known as はじめしゃちょー.
 This influencer who has 2.8 Million Subscribers is very popular among gamers in their 20s.
 This successful paid content was run in a long format (from 10-20 mins) which works well for gaming fans.

 2. Code: D-blood